bluegreen-labs/junglerhythms/README.md

 For general information we refer to the vignettes on the [documenation site](https://khufkens.github.io/junglerhythms/articles/).

+# Licensing

+Data shared before a public release (a formal data descriptor paper) remain the copyright of BlueGreen Labs, but will be published under an Open Database License (ODbL) copyleft license in due course.
+Until this point reuse is not permitted without written permission of the authors.
+The authors will enforce this policy.
+Code shared is distributed under an AGPLv3 license while all images and text are covered by a CC-BY license.

 # Acknowledgements

 This project was started as a personal by Koen Hufkens and [BlueGreen Labs](https://bluegreenlabs.org), but over the years has been supported by the National Science Foundation’s Macro-system Biology Program (awards EF-1065029 and EF-1702697), the Belgian Science Policy office COBECORE project (BELSPO; grant BR/175/A3/COBECORE) and the Marie Skłodowska-Curie Action (H2020 grant 797668).